 The “Medium” option is somewhere between a medium-soft and proper medium on the firmness scale, but it should work for all sleeping positions.
 That said, if you want something firmer, they have that too.
 And if you need something even softer, you guessed it, they have that as well.

-We also appreciate that Nest Alexander Hybrid is affordable with a retail price of about $1,300 for the queen bed.
+We also appreciate that Nest Alexander Hybrid is affordable with a retail price of about $1,500 for the queen bed.
 That’s before discounts, which typically end up bringing it down closer to $1,300.
 Again, for the money, it’s a pretty darn great pillow top mattress.

 Saatva uses a combination of two layers of coils, memory foam and a mounded euro top to make a bed that’s extremely supportive and comfortable—pretty much a great option for people with back pain.
 From the start, it will be about a medium-firm to firm, but it will soften over time and end up somewhere closer to a medium-firm.
 The more time we’ve had with Saatva, the more we like this bed.

 Oceano is not only the company’s most popular bed, but it could also be the internet’s.
 This is just a fantastic mattress that’s really comfortable, fairly plush, and pretty darn supportive.
 It actually has two layers of coils, plus memory foam, and who could forget about the pillow top?
 Oceano is one of those beds that you get lost in, and never want to leave.